wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 Now we can clearly see that query A has a much worse relative performance than query B for the p99 in all load tests.

-Query A gets 71x worse p99 for load test #0 as compared to 3x worse for query B.

-For load test #2, query A performs 37x times worse on the p99, as compared to 2x worse for query B.

 This indicates that the slower the query, the worse it scales as we add more load.

 Based on the [queuing documentation](https://docs.databricks.com/aws/en/compute/sql-warehouse/warehouse-behavior#serverless-autoscaling-and-query-queuing), the reason the queue prioritises the faster queries is that it is easier to find free available capacity in the cluster for queries that are less resource intensive.
 The queue does not work in a FIFO format but based on available capacity in the cluster.